AdrienSF/world-keyring/README.md

 The advantage of this concept over conventional keyrings is that you can use your keyring on any machine, you only need to run this python script.
 You could log into a library computer, and still use your master password.
+The disadvantage is that you can't create your own passwords, you'll need to set every password based on this system.

 This project is intended to be a proof of concept, so I am not planing on implementing features to auto-complete password input fields.
 This script simply